7 Return on Ad Spend (ROAS) Statistics For eCommerce Stores

 When measuring marketing performance, average ROAS across all industries stands at 2.87:1.
 This means for every dollar spent on advertising, businesses typically generate $2.87 in revenue.

 For eCommerce specifically, the benchmark is higher.
-The retail sector typically aims for a minimum ROAS for Shopify stores that exceeds this average, with many successful operations reaching 4:1 or better.
+The retail sector typically aims for a minimum ROAS that exceeds this average, with many successful operations reaching 4:1 or better.

 These figures provide marketers with concrete benchmarks to evaluate campaign performance.
 A ROAS below 2.87:1 might indicate optimization opportunities, while exceeding 4:1 suggests strong campaign effectiveness.